 For the indexing of services another solution was chosen.
 ARC had applied the Globus Meta Data Service consisting of top level GIIS and site level GRIS services.
-In order to be visible for EGEE services a special BDII has been set up for the virtual NDGF site which dynamically collected the content of the GRIS'es of the ARC-CEs based on the list of Ces provided by the GIIS'es.
-Recently the BDII concept has been adapted by the ARC-CE which of release 0.8 supports direct rendering to the GLUE schema.
+In order to be visible for EGEE services a special BDII has been set up for the virtual NDGF site which dynamically collected the content of the GRIS'es of the ARC-CEs based on the list of CEs provided by the GIIS'es.
+As of release 0.8 of ARC, the ARC-CE runs a resource BDII with GLUE schema 1.3, in the same way as gLite resources.
 Hence setting up a special site BDII is no longer needed.